SimpliSafe DIY Home Security System ‘Inherently Insecure’ and Prone to Hacking, Report Finds

 Threat Post reports SimpliSafe told customers about the security vulnerability on Wednesday, saying there was an extremely low probability of a hacker exploiting the security flaw.
 However, they told customers to keep an eye out for unexpected disarming of their home security system.

-For the entire test report, check back with IOActive and watch the video below to see Zonenberg disarm the home security system.
+For the entire test report, check back with IOActive and watch the video above to see Zonenberg disarm the home security system.

 Security Is Our Business, Too